The Successful Ghana Election of 2008 – A Convenient Myth? Ethnicity in Ghana’s Elections Revisited

 27 Pages Posted: 11 Jan 2010 Last revised: 17 Aug 2012

 Ghana’s 2008 elections have been hailed by national and international observers as a model for Africa.
-This perception has prevailed despite persistent concerns about 'ethnic block voting' and electoral fraud.
-Electoral malpractice and vote rigging along ethnic lines in Ghana's virtual two-party system could regain a decisive importance as a 'third force' which could tip the balance in future, possibly coming to represent an even more important factor than the smaller opposition parties.
-Unfortunate diplomatic and technocratic biases in election monitoring, combined with a reluctance on the part of the responsible authorities to investigate, in what appears to be a long history of fraudulent 'ethnic block voting', amounts to a dangerous time bomb of unresolved conflict which could explode in future elections.
+This perception has prevailed despite persistent concerns about “ethnic block voting” and electoral fraud.
+Electoral malpractice and vote rigging along ethnic lines in Ghana’s virtual two-party system could regain decisive importance as a “third force” that could tip the balance in future, possibly coming to represent an even more important factor than the smaller opposition parties.
+Unfortunate diplomatic and technocratic biases in election monitoring, combined with a reluctance on the part of the responsible authorities to investigate irregularities in what appears to be a long history of fraudulent “ethnic block voting”, amounts to a dangerous time bomb of unresolved conflict which could explode in future elections.

-Keywords: elections, ethnicity, election observation, informal institutions, impunity, Ghana, Africa
+Keywords: elections, ethnicity, election observation, informal institutions, impunity, Ghana

 JEL Classification: D72, N47, Z1